The 6 Time Management Personality Style Type

-Once you identify your time style personality preferences (Hopper, Hyper Focus, Big Picture, Perfectionist Plus, Impulsive, and Cliff Hanger) you can begin to take steps to integrate more Flow into your experience.
+First identify your time style personality preferences.
+Whether you’re a Hopper, Hyper Focus, Big Picture, Perfectionist Plus, Impulsive, and Cliff Hanger type, you can begin to take steps.
+Awareness helps you integrate habits, routines and systems with more Flow into your experience.

 The Time & Space Style Inventory™ (TSSI™) is an online assessment tool that evaluates your organizing personality type and your time style preferences.
 It helps you determine your natural approach to how you manage priorities, attend to details, and take action.
 By learning your dominant and strong style preferences, you can make the most of your time and choose to take actions that increase flow in your life.
 Consistently taking the Flow Steps in your styles of dominance will help you successfully manage yourself, and your decisions about time.

 Make it work for you – take the Time & Space Style Inventory™ and see what makes you tick!
-When you identify your dominant time and space personality style preferences you make better, more informed decisions, become more productive and unltimately enhance your experience so you can enjoy your life @ http://bit.ly/tssifree.
+To start, identify your strong and dominant time and space personality style preferences.
+This awareness helps you make better, more informed decisions.
+Better decisions lead to more productive time use.
+Ultimately you can enhance your experiences so you can enjoy more of your life and eliminate time wasters.

 Cena Block (sanespaces.com) specializes in helping moms design their home-based businesses on their own terms.
 We build smart supportive systems that create time for living.
-A productivity expert with more than 25 years of experience in human performance and training, Cena has collaborated with professional organizer and author Sunny Schlenger (suncoach.com) to create the Time & Space Style Inventory™.
+A productivity expert with more than 25 years of experience in human performance and training, Cena has collaborated with a professional organizer and author Sunny Schlenger (suncoach.com) to create the Time & Space Style Inventory™.
 This is the only online assessment tool that not only identifies natural time management and space organizing styles.
 Your personalized TSSI Style Report comes with 60 days access to the TSSI Hub.
 It contains everything you need to create a personalized roadmap to manage your time and space.
-Find Sunny’s new book: Flow Formula: A Guidebook to Wholeness and Harmony on Amazon.com.